-Year 2014 saw a proliferation in market projections and forecasts, an increased focus on applicability of relevant data on business dynamics and daily change in competitive dynamics through the insights provided by big data and web crawling.
+Year 2014 saw a proliferation in market projections and forecasts, an increased focus on applicability of relevant data on business dynamics and daily change in competitive dynamics through the insights provided by startups in Big Data and web crawling.
 As a part of its big data and analytics predictions for 2014, IDC, a research firm had predicted that the market for big data will reach $16.1 billion in 2014.

 According to the results of a report by NASSCOM and CRISIL Global Research and Analytics, the global Big Data market is expected to reach $25 billion by 2015, up from $5.3 billion in 2011.
 Another study by IDC, has predicted that the market for Big Data technologies will reach $32.4 billion by 2017.
 In other words, this is about six times the growth rate of the overall information and communication technology market.
-In light of this spurt of growth and interest, several new companies dealing in big data, analytics and web crawling are coming up around the world.
+In light of this spurt of growth and interest, several new companies dealing in Start-ups in Big Data, analytics and web crawling are coming up around the world.

 Here’s a list of a few promising startups in this field.

-This Toronto-based company, founded in 2013, claims that its scalable, SaaS-based platform can easily collect business data from multiple sources, turning any retail business into a big data-ready organization!
+This Toronto-based company, founded in 2013, claims that its scalable, SaaS-based platform can easily collect business data from multiple sources, turning any retail business into a Start-ups in Big Data-ready organization!
 The Rubikloud solution promises real-time processing of continuous streams of data from e-commerce platforms, end-user behavior, marketing systems, CRM, and offline POS, for faster modeling.
 The Rubikloud team, headed by Dan Their and Kerry Liu, works on a real-time big data analytics company with a mission to turn data into revenue.